AlizaMedicalImaging/MDCM/DICOM/README.txt

 Problem with element:(1000,xxx4)
 Problem with element:(1000,xxx5)

-It is low priority, they are retired and there will be issues, conficts and 1000s useless entries.
-TODO.
+It is low priority, they are all retired and there will be conficts and they are useless.

+(1000,xxx0) - (1000,xxx5) are in the file 1000_xxx5_retired.txt.7z, can be manualy added, but there are ~25000 useless lines.

 UIDs
 ----